 - Add seasoned chicken to skillet and stir-fry for 3 minutes

-- Serve with Napa Cabbage and Shiitake Mushrooms
+- Serve with Cauliflower Rice or Napa Cabbage with Shiitake Mushrooms